-- Importers must have a Commercial Register, which includes food trade - Importers should have already created an E-Account with the SFDA and registered all their imported food products.

-The following documents must be submitted to the SFDA in order to commence the required product inspections process:

-- Original invoice certified by a chamber of commerce where the exporting company is located. - Some of the following certificates (according to the food item) shall be made available: - a.
-Certificate of origin (Copy) - b.
-Halal Certificate (original) - c.
-Certificate of slaughtering for meat and poultry (original) - d.
-Any other documents or certificates required by the SFDA - e.
+- Importers must have a Commercial Register, which includes imports and distribution of food products. - Importers should have already created an E-Account with the SFDA and registered all their imported food products. - Required Documents: The following documents must be submitted to the SFDA in order to commence the required product inspections process: - Original invoice certified by a chamber of commerce where the exporting company is located. - Some of the following certificates (depending on the food item) shall be made available: - i.
+Certificate of origin (Copy) - ii.
+Halal Certificate (original) - iii.
+Certificate of slaughtering for meat and poultry (original) - iv.
+Any other documents or certificates required by the SFDA - v.
 In addition to the general requirements listed above, there may be special requirements specified by SFDA according to the nature of imported food products.

-2. Inspection of Imported Food Consignments at Border Inspection Posts (BIPs)
+2. Inspection Procedures at Border Inspection Posts (BIPs)

-With the exception of herbal preparations, health and supplementary foods (inspected by the Ministry of Health) and live animals, plants, seeds and grains (inspected by the Ministry of Agriculture), all imported foodstuffs are inspected by the SFDA's EDIFC at Saudi ports of entry or BIPs.
-Imported processed feed and feed ingredients are inspected by SFDA's EDAF.
+With the exception of herbal preparations, health and supplementary foods (inspected by the Ministry of Health) and live animals, plants, seeds and grains (inspected by MEWA), all imported foodstuffs are inspected by the SFDA's Executive Department of Imported Food Control (EDIFC) at Saudi ports of entry or Border Inspection Posts (BIPs).
+Imported processed feed and feed ingredients are inspected by the SFDA's Executive Department of Animal Feed (EDAF).

-Imported foods are inspected independently by EDIFC's inspectors at one of Saudi BIPs without any interference from SFDA headquarters in Riyadh.
+Imported foods are inspected independently by EDIFC's inspectors at one of Saudi Arabia's BIPs without any interference from the SFDA headquarters in Riyadh.
 Laboratory officials pull random samples from full consignments and testing is done fairly quickly.
-If imported consignment is in compliance with pertinent GSO or Saudi regulations and standards it is cleared.
+If an imported consignment is in compliance with pertinent GSO or Saudi regulations and standards it is cleared.
 Otherwise, it is rejected.
-The domestic importer has no access to SFDA internal report during the process.
-SFDA informs the importer its final decision whether to clear the product for sale in Saudi Arabia or reject it due to lack of compliance with established regulations and standards.
-Reject products have to be re-exported or destroyed domestically under SFDA's supervision.
+The domestic importer has no access to SFDA's internal reports during the process.
+The SFDA informs the importer its final decision whether to clear the product for sale in Saudi Arabia or reject it due to lack of compliance with established regulations and standards.
+Rejected products have to be reexported or destroyed domestically under SFDA's supervision.
+Importers may appeal the decision to reject a shipment in certain circumstances (see below).